 Hi Jo.
 Thank you for making this interview.

 When did you first come to Koh Phangan and why?

-I came here first time, just for a short visit, in the late nineties because it was recommended to me by friends who had been here, know me well enough and said that it’s ‘for me’.
+I came here the first time, just for a short visit, in the late nineties because it was recommended to me by friends who had been here, know me well enough, and said that it’s ‘for me’.

 Like almost everyone else who comes here for the first time all I knew about Koh Pha-Ngan was its Full Moon Party, which in those days was not as commercial as it is now.
 After I discovered that this amazing Island has so much more to offer than just the FMP, it started grabbing me and making me fall in love with it very quickly.

 How was KP in general in these early days?